AkramNsir/FlickFlare/README.md

   Open your browser and navigate to http://localhost:4200 to view the application.

 ## Usage
-Once the application is running, first you you will get a login page:
+Once the application is running, first you will get a login page:
   * use these credentials:
     - username: "test"
     - password: "123456"